 Thomas McCarthy, leading Irish poet and academic.

-Philip Gross, poet, novelist, playwright and Professor of Creative Writing at the University of South Wales.
+Philip Gross.
+Poet, novelist, T.S.
+Eliot Prizewinner and Emeritus Professor of Creative Writing at the University of South Wales.

 “I immediately admired the conceit of this poem and how patiently, quietly and precisely it was undertaken (in keeping with its subject).
 It was the poem I kept returning to, the one that most stayed with me as I read through the next few hundred submissions.”